 Cycle around Bang Krachao Island

 Bangkok is quite unrelentingly urban, to the point that it’s almost impossible to move around without hiring at least a Tuk-tuk.
-However, if you would like a bit of greenery without actually leaving the city limits, I suggest taking a day trip to Bankok’s Bang Krachao island, which is a man-made island in the middle of the Chao Praya River that runs through the city.
-While the island is technically large enough to support its own local neighbourhood, it feels worlds away from the hustle and bustle of Bangkok city centre.
+However, if you would like a bit of greenery without actually leaving the city limits, I suggest taking a day trip to Bangkok's Bang Krachao island, which is a man-made island in the middle of the Chao Praya River that runs through the city.
+While the island is technically large enough to support its own local neighborhood, it feels worlds away from the hustle and bustle of Bangkok city center.
 What’s even better is this is possibly the only place in the city where you can safely cycle around at a leisurely pace.
 Little bike paths that run alongside pretty canals connect the whole island.
 For only 70 baht you can rent a bike for the day and enjoy the highlights of Bang Krachao, including the famously delicious floating market.

 Visit a night market

 Speaking of markets, one thing every Bangkok local will assuredly do is visit the night markets which are plentiful, enormous and spread all across the town.
 The most well-known night market in Bangkok is the centrally located Patpong.
 But unless you want a convincingly fake handbag I would suggest visiting the more locally loved markets like Chang Chui Bangkok Plane Market.
 This market is my personal favourite because it blends art installations and exhibits into the hubbub, the most iconic feature being the giant discarded jet plane that sits right in the market’s heartland.
 Even if you don’t find anything you want to buy, the exotic foods, quirky stalls and unusual bric-a-brac make the experience of visiting the night market unexpectedly exhilarating.